abd-elarhman/HackerRank-Solutions/README.md

 ## Contributing
 Contributions are welcome!
-If you have a solution to a problem that is not listed here, feel free to open a pull request.
+If you have a solution to a problem that is not listed here, feel free to open a <a href="https://github.com/abd-elarhman/HackerRank/pulls">pull request</a></strong>.

+Stay tuned for updates and thank you for your support!

 ## License
 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.